-DeMayo Law Offices, LLP has been representing truck accident victims for over 25 years.
-If a truck driver was speeding or driving too fast for road conditions and caused your injuries in a crash, you need a truck accident lawyer.
+DeMayo Law Offices has been representing truck accident victims for over 30 years.
+If a truck driver was speeding or driving too fast for road conditions and caused injuries in a crash, you need a DeMayo Law Offices truck accident lawyer.
 We could help you with the next steps.

 Speeding or driving too fast for road conditions is irresponsible behavior and extremely dangerous.
 When two vehicles collide at high speeds, severe injuries, fatalities, and expensive property damage can result.
 The stakes are usually higher when the accident involves a large truck and a small car.
-The size and weight difference create a greater force than those of an auto-to-auto collision, and that force causes more significant injuries to the smaller vehicle occupants.
+The size and weight difference create a greater force than those of an auto-to-auto collision and that force causes more significant injuries occupants in the smaller vehicle.

-You can hold the truck driver liable for their actions and seek the maximum financial compensation available in an insurance claim or lawsuit with the help of DeMayo Law Offices, LLP.
+You can hold the truck driver liable for their actions and seek the maximum financial compensation available in an insurance claim or lawsuit with the help of DeMayo Law Offices, Your North Carolina Law Firm™.
 Call us for a free consultation today at (877) 333-1000.

 The Dangerous Effects of Speeding

-When someone speeds or drives too fast for road conditions, other people on the road are at risk of injury and death if an accident occurs.
+When someone speeds or drives too fast for road conditions, other people on the road are at risk of injury, and even death, if an accident occurs.
 Truck drivers often get paid by the mile or at a flat rate for a particular route, so they might drive at excessive speeds to stay on schedule and receive a higher paycheck.
-Unfortunately, this behavior can lead to accidents that could have been avoided.
+Unfortunately, this behavior can lead to car accidents that could have been avoided.

 The occupants of a passenger car tend to suffer greater harm than someone driving an 80,000-pound tractor-trailer.
 Truck drivers are high off the ground and protected from the destruction that happens below them.

-Driving too fast prevents the driver from maneuvering their truck to safety or avoiding a collision with another vehicle.
-If they’re ignoring traffic laws or engaging in other dangerous behaviors, the risk of a crash increases.
+Driving too fast prevents the driver from maneuvering their truck safely or avoiding a collision with another vehicle.
+If they’re ignoring traffic laws or engaging in other dangerous behaviors, the crash risk increases.